 The old man slowly walked across the stage and sat down at the piano.
-Even a short walk was difficult for him now that he was 86 years old, requiring a moment to catch his breath and gather his thoughts.
+Even a short walk was difficult for him now that he was 86 years of age, requiring a moment to catch his breath and gather his thoughts.
 He looked down at the piano keys, and briefly glanced toward the audience.
-He couldn’t quite see the faces in the crowd, but he knew that they were there, sitting in the front row as always, just as they had done throughout his life.
+He couldn’t quite see the faces in the crowd, but he knew that they were there – his entire family, sitting in the front row as always, just as they had been throughout his life.

-For the longest time, Władysław Szpilman had stopped asking the most obvious of questions - Why?
+For the longest time, Władysław Szpilman had stopped asking the most obvious of questions – why?
 Why did his family have to be taken away and murdered?
 Why did countless others deserve to die?
 There was no need to ask a question to which there can be no answer, no possible logical explanation.
-Holocaust has changed the lives of millions of people, and no matter how much we have tried to understand the roots of hatred and prejudice, there can never be a valid reason.
+Holocaust has changed the lives of millions of people, and no matter how much we may try to understand the roots of hatred and prejudice, there can never be a valid reason.

-Still, Władysław Szpilman had always known that it was the music that saved his life in those dark days.
-And it was the music that gave him the power to go on, awaiting the day when he would see his family once again, smiling as the music fills the void in his heart one last time.
+Still, Władysław had always known that it was music that saved his life in those dark days.
+And it was the music that gave him the power to go on, awaiting the day when he would see his family once again, smiling as classical sounds filled the void in his heart one last time.

 Original Video: https://www.youtube.com/watch?v=n9oQEa-d5rU